sascha-pst/sascha-pst.github.io/_posts/2026-06-16-respondingtocrisis.md

 The suicide prevention training stayed with me because it asks for a kind of bravery that is quiet and direct.
 Not inspirational-poster bravery.
 More like: ask the question.
 Say the hard thing plainly.
 Do not make someone’s despair more lonely by being afraid to name it.

 There is a discipline to that kind of care.

-You do not need to be poetic.
 You need to be present.

-**The Phone Is Not Just a Phone-**

-Technology abuse was the part that felt the most modern and the most chilling.

-A phone is not just a phone when someone else has access to it.
-It can become a map, a microphone, a filing cabinet, a leash.

-The tools that make daily life convenient can also make leaving dangerous.

-Safety planning in 2026 is not only about doors, bags, rides, and documents.
-It is also about passwords, location sharing, shared accounts, cloud backups, app permissions, smart devices, and the invisible architecture of being monitored.

-Abuse is not always explosive.

-Sometimes it is administrative.

-It is the password changed.
-The bank account watched.
-The text messages audited.
-The location checked.
-The apology followed by surveillance.

 **The Question I Keep Sitting With-**

 What does it mean to help without taking over?

-Domestic violence advocacy requires a very specific humility.
-You are not there to be the hero of someone else’s story.
-You are there to reduce isolation, widen options, and respect timing.

-You are there to understand that “why don’t they just leave?” is not a question.
-It is a confession that the speaker has not understood the problem.

-Leaving is not a single act.

-It is a logistics project under threat.

 Sometimes survival looks like staying.
 Sometimes it looks like planning.
 Sometimes it looks like saying nothing yet.
 Sometimes it looks like deleting a browser history, memorizing a hotline, hiding cash, calling a friend, going to work, feeding the kids, and making it through Tuesday.

-The training is making me less interested in easy narratives.
-Less interested in clean villains and clean victims.
-More interested in patterns, power, pressure, and the small openings where support can actually enter.
+You are there to understand that “why don’t they just leave?” is not a question.
+It is a confession that the speaker has not understood the problem.

 Safety is information, options, timing, trust, and control returned piece by piece.